 Alva’s Yongala Dive operates a Dive Shop and accommodation, specialising in PADI dive courses, with day trips out to the SS Yongala wreck.
 This world renowned dive is one of the best on the Great Barrier Reef.
 Alva Beach Tourist Park has a kiosk.
 If you’re spending the day at Alva, bring a picnic or barbecue lunch to enjoy in the park near the surf club.

-Barbeque Beaches & Surf Birdwatching Carpark Family Fishing Kiosk Pet Friendly Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Scuba Diving Swimming
+Barbeque Beaches & Surf Birdwatching Carpark Disabled access available Family Fishing International Kiosk Pet Friendly Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Scuba Diving Swimming